 If you have been bitten and can take a picture of the infested hotel room, please send it to us and we’ll try to get it up on the site.
 Pictures not only serve as evidence, but can also be referred to when dealing with management.

-This just happened yesterday morning around 4:30 am on April 10th 2012 while staying at the Split Rock Resort and Golf Club in Lake Harmony, PA.
-My husband woke me and said he got bitten by a bug & showed me the tissue.
+This happened around 4:30 am while staying at a Resort and Golf Club in PA.
+My husband woke me and said he was bitten by a bug & showed me the tissue.
 His eyes started swelling up.
-Took some pics & video of the tissue with the bug to the front desk and all they did was sent security to ask questions and said it’s the first time they have had an issue with bed bugs & implied that somehow it was just brought to them from guests.
+Took some pics & video of the tissue with the bug to the front desk and all they did was send security to ask questions.
+They told us this was the first time they have had an issue with bed bugs & implied that guests brought them in.